Surenod/scandiweb_test_sniparkovs/README.md

 V2.1 Added or changed

 1. Product cannot be added to cart without configurable options, not from product details page, not from product list page.
 If product have configurable options add to cart button on product list page redirect to product detail page.

+To open this project you have to download the project and end point(from this link: https://github.com/scandiweb/junior-react-endpoint) and launch it.